 If you observe Dyspraxia symptoms demonstrated by your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist.
 Our Therapist will first understand your child’s condition before advising if a Dyspraxia Test or assessment is required.

-We provide Dyspraxia treatment service to enhance the condition of your child in the event the child is diagnosed positive on Dyspraxia.
-Early diagnosis and intervention usually leads to an faster and better outcome.
+We provide a Dyspraxia treatment service to enhance the condition of your child in the event the child is diagnosed positive on Dyspraxia.
+Early diagnosis and intervention usually lead to a faster and better outcome.